FeltMe/FeltMe/README.md

 - 🌱 I’m currently learning React Native
 - 💬 Ask me about multithreading and how to sync it
 - 📫 How to reach me: sdrozdiuk12@gmail.com
-- ⚡ Fun fact: I entered the KPI in the hope that I would start something there
+- ⚡ Fun fact: I entered the KPI in the hope that I will learn  something there